 Complexities of the Earth system present unique opportunities for STEM education that transcend traditional disciplinary instruction.
-Earth system science at NASA, particularly in the face of intensifying climate change, also has strong links to societal benefits and stewardship of natural systems, demanding an integration of natural sciences with social sciences, traditional knowledge, computational sciences, informational technology, and policy, ensuring efforts are also focused on achieving environmental justice and diversity across gender, sexual orientation, race, ethnicity, and national origin.
-While defining a detailed approach for building the necessary transdisciplinary and STEM-literate workforce is beyond the scope of the current document, the OBB program and NASA in general should continue their long-standing engagement in promoting Earth system science at all levels of formal education, through active engagement of historically marginalized minorities, by incorporating traditional ecological knowledge (TEK), and with outreach and engagement opportunities for the public.
-A particular challenge for the ocean sciences is that many minority serving institutions in the US lack ocean science programs.
-Furthermore, many of the research-intensive institutes with robust ocean research programs do not have adequate support systems in place to retain under-represented, historically marginalized, and minority students.
+Earth system science at NASA, particularly in the face of intensifying climate change, also has strong links to societal benefits and stewardship of natural systems, demanding an integration of natural sciences with social sciences, traditional knowledge, computational sciences, informational technology, and policy.
+While defining a detailed approach for building the necessary transdisciplinary and STEM-literate workforce is beyond the scope of the current document, the OBB program and NASA in general should continue their long-standing engagement in promoting Earth system science at all levels of education.
+This requires recruiting all interested talent through active engagement of historically marginalized minorities, by incorporating traditional ecological knowledge (TEK), and with outreach and engagement opportunities for the public in both coastal and non-coastal areas.
+A particular challenge for the ocean sciences is that many institutions in the US lack ocean science programs.
+Furthermore, many of the researchintensive institutes with robust ocean research programs do not have adequate support systems in place to retain talent from under-represented, historically marginalized, and minority students.